jenkinsci/matlab-plugin/devel/contributing.md

 To contribute to this plugin, create a new branch.
 Make your code changes on this new branch.

-Verify changes by running tests and building locally with this command.
+Verify changes by running tests and building locally with this command:

 ```
 mvn verify